 With digital workplace tools, organizations can have robust data collection and centralized data storage at their fingertips.
-Additionally, some workplace tools offer a Sentiment AI or tools which allow organizations to understand the heartbeat and backbone of their business—their employees.
+Additionally, some workplace tools offer Employee Listening or tools which allow organizations to understand the heartbeat and backbone of their business—their employees.
 This data is then analyzed and translated into information that promotes informed decision-making.

 9. Enables future digital growth

 Your company will be left behind without investing in digital business transformation.
 There are plenty of examples in the graveyard of companies who didn’t see the importance of digital transformation—Blockbuster, anyone?
 Or how about Toys R’ Us?
 They weren’t prepared to pivot, so they closed up shop.
 The sooner you adopt digital transformation, the better prepared you’ll be for any changes in the future.

 Digital transformation isn’t optional, especially with so many companies switching to internal and external cloud-based services for just about everything, from operations management to digital sales and customer service.
 Not to mention the adoption of AI.
 Your organization must transform to survive whatever curveball is thrown its way in the coming years.